vestibular schwannoma (acoustic neuroma)

 - Weber test lateralizes to the unaffected ear

-- symptoms are generally progressive rather than episodic
+- gradual onset of symptoms generally progressive rather than episodic

 - symptoms are often unilateral